Over 20 Years of Poetry & Community

-The First Thursday Poetry Reading Series is hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
-The reading is followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share!
+The First Thursday Poetry Reading Series is usually hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
+The readings are followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share.

 Join Philadelphia Stories editors and top-name poets for the LitLife Poetry Conference, hosted annually in early April.
 Enjoy a day of master classes, discussions, readings, and more — including a celebration of the Montgomery County Poet Laureate and Sandy Crimmins Poetry Prize winners.